Written By: Dylan Rosenthal

 Throughout the course of their mentoring relationship, Xavier has moved five times and shuffled between his mother’s and father’s homes.
 Yet despite this instability, he has remained positive, stayed out of trouble, engaged in school, and is on track to graduate in no small part due to Jonathan’s selfless and caring support.
 Xavier is planning to attend Piedmont Virginia Community College, with hopes to transfer to Virginia Tech after two years and pursue a degree in mechanical engineering.

-You may watch Jonathan’s award presentation and acceptance speech on CALM’s YouTube channel here.
+You may watch Jonathan’s award presentation and acceptance speech on Abundant Life’s YouTube channel here.

 [Photo credit: Steven Casanova, courtesy of Virginia Mentoring Partnership]